lihaoyi/macropy/readme.md

         yield self.y
 ```

 Whew, what a lot of boilerplate!
-This is clearly a pain to do, error prone to deal with, and violates [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) in an extreme way: each member of the class (`x` and `y` in this case) has to be repeated _8 times_, with loads and loads of boilerplate.
+This is clearly a pain to do, error prone to deal with, and violates [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) in an extreme way: each member of the class (`x` and `y` in this case) must be repeated _8 times_, with loads and loads of boilerplate.
 It is also *buggy*, and will fail at runtime when the above example is run, so see if you can spot the bug in it!
 Given how tedious writing all this code is, it is no surprise that most python classes do not come with proper `__str__` or useful `__eq__` functions!
 With case classes, there is no excuse, since all this will be generated for you.

 Case classes also provide a convenient *copy-constructor*, which creates a shallow copy of the case class with modified fields, leaving the original unchanged: